 Foods to Feed Hummingbirds

-Offering hummingbirds a varied diet in your backyard can not only keep these birds healthier, but it will attract a wider range of hummingbird species to visit your feeders.
+Offering hummingbirds a varied diet can not only keep these birds healthier, but it will attract a wider range of hummingbird species to visit your feeders.
 Different birds have different feeding preferences, and the more foods you offer and the more ways you offer it, the more birds you will attract.

-Because hummingbirds eat many things, there are several different foods you can offer at your backyard feeders to tempt these small birds to stay for a snack.
+Because hummingbirds eat many things, there are several different foods you can offer at your feeders to tempt these small birds to stay for a snack.

-- Nectar: Hummingbird nectar is the most popular food to offer hummingbirds, and even if this is all you offer in your backyard, you can be successful feeding hummingbirds.
+- Nectar: Hummingbird nectar is the most popular food to offer hummingbirds, and even if this is all you offer in your yard, you can be successful feeding hummingbirds.
 A 4:1 water-to-sugar ratio is the best homemade nectar solution because it most closely mimics natural sucrose found in flowers that hummingbirds prefer and is easiest for the birds to digest efficiently.
 Offering a 3:1 ratio can also be successful, especially during hummingbird migration or cold weather when the extra energy will be most welcome.
 In addition to hummingbird feeders, choose hummingbird flowers that can be a natural nectar source for feeding hummingbirds.

-- Insects: Hummingbirds will not accept mealworms from backyard feeders, but encouraging natural insects is a great way to offer this important food source to hummingbirds.
+- Insects: Hummingbirds will not accept mealworms from feeders, but encouraging natural insects is a great way to offer this important food source to hummingbirds.
 Minimize insecticide or pesticide use, and allow grass to grow slightly longer to encourage more insects for hummingbirds to feed on.
 Leaving large spider webs intact can also provide a food source for hummingbirds as they glean insects caught in the web, but take care that the birds do not become tangled themselves.
 If a hummingbird gets caught, an aggressive spider may eat the bird!

 - Fruit: A piece of fruit staked on a tree or near a hummingbird feeder might encourage a hummingbird to take a sip of sweet juice.
 More importantly, however, the fruit will attract fruit flies and other gnats that are an important source of insects for the birds.
-For an even more effective feeder, choose fruit with red or pink flesh, such as blood oranges, watermelons or ruby-red grapefruits.
+For an even more effective feeder, choose fruit with red or pink flesh, such as blood oranges, watermelons, or ruby-red grapefruits.
 The red color is more attractive to hummingbirds and they will notice the unusual food source more quickly.

 - Grit: Hummingbirds require a very small amount of grit in their diet to help them digest their food, especially insects, and they also absorb minute amounts of other critical minerals from the grit.
-Ashes, fine sand or fine gravel are all good potential sources of grit, and the birds will choose the bits that work best for their needs.
+Ashes, fine sand, or fine gravel are all good potential sources of grit, and the birds will choose the bits that work best for their needs.
 Offering grit in a small dish or pile near feeding areas is the best way to provide this material, and other birds will also take advantage of its availability.